Robust optimization

 Robust optimization is a field of mathematical optimization theory that deals with optimization problems in which a certain measure of robustness is sought against uncertainty that can be represented as deterministic variability in the value of the parameters of the problem itself and/or its solution.
+It is related to, but often distinguished from, probabilistic optimization methods such as chance-constrained optimization.